johannavos/BDwindspeeds/README.md

-**calc_FAP.pro**	      -- calculate periodograms of target and reference stars, as well as false-alarm
+**calc_FAP.pro**	      -- IDL code to calculate periodograms of target and reference stars, as well as false-alarm
                        probability using corrected Spitzer photometry.
 (Figure S2)

 **plot_fig2_final.py**	-- Lomb-Scargle boot-strapping method -- create Figure 2 in paper using corrected Spitzer photometry